🇹🇷

 📋 Requirements

-• Credit or debit card for payment
+• Credit or debit card for online payment

 📝 Application Steps

-2. 2Select nationality and travel document type
+2. 2Select your nationality and travel document type

-5. 5Receive e-visa via email within minutes
+5. 5Receive e-visa via email — print or save digitally

 ⚠️ Restrictions

-• Not valid for work or study
+• Only valid for tourism or business purposes

-• Cannot extend while in Turkey
+• Cannot work or study in Turkey

 💡 Tips